apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

 For NodeIterator.getSize(), some versions of Jackrabbit 2.x returned the estimated (raw) Lucene result set size, including nodes that are not accessible.
-Oak does not do this; it either returns the correct result size, or -1.
+By default, Oak does not do this; it either returns the correct result size, or -1.

+Oak 1.2.x and newer supports a compatibility flag so that it works in the same way as Jackrabbit 2.x, by returning an estimate.
+See also OAK-2926.
+This is best configured as described in OAK-2977:
+When using Apache Sling, since Oak 1.3.x, add the following line to the file `conf/sling.properties`, and then restart the application:

+    oak.query.fastResultSize=true

+Please note this only works with the Lucene `compatVersion=2` right now.
+Example code to show how this work (where `test` is a common word in the index):

+    String query = "//element(*, cq:Page)[jcr:contains(., 'test')]";
+    Query query = queryManager.createQuery(qs, "xpath");
+    QueryResult result = query.execute();
+    long size = result.getRows().getSize();

 #### Quoting